survivorsunited/survivorsunited.org/docs/minecraft/mods/installation.md

 ### Step 3: Extract Mods

-1. Right-click the downloaded `client-mod-all-*.zip` file
+1. Right-click the downloaded modpack archive from the link above (`modpack.zip`)
 2. Select "Extract All" or "Extract Here"
 3. Extract the contents directly into your **Mods Folder**
 4. **Important**: Overwrite any existing mods when prompted